psresnik/create_coauthor_list/README.md

-# create_coauthor_list
+# Bibliography tools

-Streamlining creation of a list of co-authors and their institutions from a bibliography of your publications
+1. Streamlining creation of a list of co-authors and their institutions from a bibliography of your publications.
+2. Finding BibTeX entries for references in text form regardless of the format.

+_Author: Philip Resnik, University of Maryland (resnik@umd.edu)_

+## Creating a co-author list

 For NSF proposals it is required to provide a list of collaborators and other affiliations (COA) in an [Excel file](https://www.nsf.gov/bfa/dias/policy/coa/coa_template.xlsx), https://www.nsf.gov/bfa/dias/policy/coa/coa_template.xlsx.
 And getting a list of all your recent collaborators can be a serious pain in the neck.
 Here is some stuff I've written that makes it a lot easier, even if it's a bit kludgy.

-_Author: Philip Resnik, University of Maryland (resnik@umd.edu)_

-## Have a .bib file containing your publications
+### Have a .bib file containing your publications

 If you don't use BibTex, our friend ChatGPT will make it easy for you to take whatever format you have your citations in (e.g. copy/paste